-"Lay down here, I can help you," he said.
-"First we get rid of the pain, safely," he said, as he reached into his saddlebag which he had, thankfully, taken off of the horse before it ran away.
-After administering what he thought, and calculated, as the right dose of elixir, he felt her skin at the diagnostic points which, in his experience, were soft and shallow when associated with specific maladies under the skin.
+Dral reached into his medical saddlebag which he had, thankfully, taken off of the horse and threw upon his shoulders before it ran away.
+After administering what he thought, and calculated, was the right dose of elixir, he felt her skin at the diagnostic points which, in his experience, were soft and shallow when associated with specific maladies under the skin.
 "I think I can save you," he said.
-"But I'm going to need you to believe that what I'm doing will work," he said, having verified that 37 out of every hundred patients who merely believed that he was a brilliant healer did in some way become healed.
-Before he gave them medicines that he knew would work.
-"Yes," he said after feeling her abdomen, chest, legs and aching head, envisioning what was happening under such.
-"I know that I can help you," he said as he instructed her to open her mouth, placing a pinch of specially formulated powder under her tongue.
-Her pulse got stronger, her pale white face acquiring color again, her white gums becoming pink, her breath moving air in and out with a diminished death rattle.

-"Yes, that's a start," he said.
+"But I'm going to need you to believe that what I'm doing will work," he said, having verified that 37 out of every hundred patients who merely believed that he was a brilliant healer did in some way become healed without him doing anything.

+Before he gave the aged and soon to be dead woman the medicines that he knew would work, he palpated her swollen abdomen.
+"Yes," he said after examining her, chest, legs and aching head, envisioning what was happening under such.
+"I know that I can help you."
+He instructed her to open her mouth, placing a pinch of specially formulated powder under her tongue.
+Her pulse got stronger, her pale white face acquiring color again, her white gums becoming pink, her breath moving air in and out with a now diminished death rattle.
+"Yes, that's a start," he said to her.
 "And when that horse of mine comes back here, I can get you to a place where I can do a lot more..."

-"Which you can do better if you fix this first," she said, pointing to the metallic devise.
+"Which you can do better if you fix this first," she said, pointing to a metallic devise strapped to her waist.
 "My hands are too mangled to move any of the wires, to put them in the right place.
 And my head...can't remember where all of the wires are supposed to connect," she related, demonstrating the truth of those observations.
-"Please, fix this, and you can fix me, you and many others," she claimed.
+"Please, fix this, and you can fix me, you and many others," she claimed, her chest, arms and mouth spewing out blood.

 It wasn't brain surgery, putting the device back together.
 By application of simple of logic and mechanical intuition, and forcefulness of fingers, Dral was able to put the metallic tool he knew nothing about together again.
 Just as he was about to figure out how it worked, the old and not yet dead woman maneuvered her now non-shaking hands such that she could hold onto the devise.

-With a religious reverence, she pointed it at his head as he slapped extract from a plant he would name after his father, or brother, or perhaps the huntress on the bleeding wounds he could find, stopping the bleeding and, he hoped, killing whatever un-seeable bugs made them emit pus on the outside, and inside.
+With a religious reverence, she pointed it at Dral's head as he slapped on her chest, arms and into her nostrils an extract from a plant he would name after his father, or brother, or perhaps the huntress.
+The wounds he could find stopped the bleeding.
+The old woman's pale complexion regained color.
+Her pulses became regular again, and strong.
+Light returned to her eyes.